 - Excel – projects to aggregate data using Pivot Tables, and visualise the results using conditional formatting and graphs.

 - SQL – projects to JOIN multiple datasets together and schedule them to run with a stored procedure.

-- Visualisation tool – projects to track the progress of sales over time using multiple graphs with thought put into the colour, graph type and what the end user is trying to get out of it.
+- Visualisation tool – projects to track the progress of sales over time using multiple graphs.
+Thought needs to be put into the colour, graph type and what the end-user is trying to get out of it.

 Take this one step further by talking about any up and coming tools you have read about or tried using.
 Big data tools like Hadoop and Spark, scripting languages like Python, libraries like D3 that make visualisations more interactive.

 Describe an example of a complex analysis that you ran that you are particularly proud of, your approach and the insights gained